-As children learn to decode words, they must also learn to encode words-that is, to write them.
+As children learn to decode words, they must also learn to encode words-that is, to spell and write them.
 After children learn letter sounds, they typically begin in a semi-phonetic stage of writing, characterized by use of invented spellings: they use a letter for each sound they hear in a word, sometimes skipping vowels or substituting letters as they develop their sense of the speech to print connection (Gentry, 1982; Read, 1971; Richgels, 1995).
 Children move from a phonetic stage into correct spelling as they gain experience with words in print (Gentry, 1982).
 Spelling recognition skills help predict eventual reading proficiency, even after the contributions of word reading (Katzir et al., 2006).

 The Phonics & Word Recognition measures tap both decoding and encoding abilities.
-They are designed as a research-based progression, with two measures at each of four levels, as shown in Table 2.12.
+They are designed as a research-based progression, with two measures at each of four levels, as shown in Table 2.13.
+Reports for MAP Reading Fluency also include a Level 0, which indicates the student is ready to be introduced to the Level 1 concepts, and a Level 5, which indicates that the Level 4 concepts can be reinforced.

-Level 1: Letters and Level 2: Initial Letters Level 3: Beginning Level 4: Multi-Syllable Sounds and Syllables Words Words Letter Knowledge Measures letter identification knowledge Words' Initial Letters Measures letter sound decoding skills Decoding: Beginning Words Measures early word decoding skills Decoding: Multi- Syllable Words Measures more complex word decoding skills Letter-Sound Fluency Building Words: One Building Words: Two Building Words: All Measures letter sound Syllable Missing Syllables Missing Syllables Missing correspondence Measures early word Measures intermediate Measures complex word knowledge encoding skills word encoding skills encoding skills
+Level 1: Letters and Sounds Level 2: Initial Letters and Syllables Level 3: Beginning Words Level 4: Multi-Syllable Words Letter Knowledge Measures letter identification Words' Initial Letters Decoding: Beginning Words Measures early word Decoding: Multi-Syllable Words knowledge decoding skills decoding skills Measures more complex word decoding skills Letter-Sound Fluency Measures letter sound Building Words: One Syllable Missing Building Words: Two Syllables Missing Building Words: All Syllables Missing correspondence knowledge Measures early word encoding skills Measures intermediate word encoding skills Measures complex word encoding skills

-Table 2.12.
-Phonics & Word Recognition Progression
+Table 2.13 Phonics & Word Recognition Progression

-2.4.1.
-Level 1: Letters and Sounds
+2.4.1 Level 1: Letters and Sounds